Create Multiple Income Streams for Security and Wealth

 Rental properties are a great way to build wealth and typically offer a greater return on your money than dividends.
 Real estate properties can be passive, especially if you hire a management company.

-I have one rental property that I’ve been renting since 2011.
-Month-to-month, it takes less than one hour of my time to manage.
-Occasionally, it takes several hours.
-But for the most part, I consider it a passive income stream.
+I had one rental property from 2011 to 2019 before selling it.
+Month-to-month, it took less than one hour of my time to manage.
+Occasionally, it took several hours.
+But for the most part, I considered it a passive income stream.

 Rental properties are not for everyone.
 So consider your willingness to deal with occasional headaches before you jump in.
 Or hire a manager.